Disability Access and Inclusion Plan

 Access to Island facilities

-Within the Thomson Bay settlement there is ramp access to the Visitor Centre and Museum Gift Shop.
+Within the Thomson Bay settlement there is ramp access to the Visitor Centre.

 Wheelchair accessible toilets are located near the shopping precinct, on Henderson Street, and also close to Aristos Waterfront Rottnest and Hotel Rottnest on Bedford Avenue.